Proven Ways to Pass a Mouth Swab (Saliva) Drug Test

 A mouth swab drug test, also known as the oral fluids test or saliva drug test, is a screening test used to assess substance use.
 A typical cotton swab is brushed on the inside of your cheek to collect a saliva sample, and you’re good to go.

-These tests are generally used as a replacement for urine drug tests, and this is because they’re a) straightforward and quick to administer and b) collected right in front of the person conducting the test, so there’s a pretty slim chance of foul play.
+b) collected right in front of the person conducting the test, so there’s a pretty slim chance of foul play.

 Mouth swab drug tests are commonly used during pre-employment screening, period or random testing, and also after something suspicious might have happened at the workplace, i.e., related to drug use.